 The Absolutely Insane Life And Death Story Of Herbalife Founder Mark Hughes

-Mark Reynolds Hughes was born on January 1st, 1956 in La Mirada, California.
+Mark Reynolds Hughes was born on January 1st, 1956, in La Mirada, California.
 Not much is known about Mark's early life other than his family grew up in humble circumstances and that his mother, Jo Ann Hughes, died when he was 18.
-Her death was the result of an accidental overdose of prescription diet pills and alcohol which (spoiler alert) would be eerily similar to how Mark himself would die many years later.
-His mother's death had a huge impact on Mark future life.
-His mother had always been concerned about her weight which is why she had been suckered into taking the dangerous diet pills that helped caused her death.
+Her death was the result of an accidental overdose of prescription diet pills and alcohol, which (spoiler alert) would be eerily similar to how Mark himself would die many years later.
+His mother's death had a huge impact on Mark's future life.
+His mother had always been concerned about her weight, which is how she was tricked into taking the dangerous diet pills that led to her death.

-Herbalife's multi-level-marketing plan was outrageously successful.
-Pretty soon, thousands of sales people were selling Herbalife products door-to-door around the country.
-The company's slogan "Lose Weight Now, Ask Me How", became a pop-culture catch phrase that was be plastered onto buttons, posters, billboards, flyers etc… Herbalife conducted recruitment seminars that featured feel good weight-loss testimonials and a keynote address from Mr. Hughes.
+Herbalife's multi-level marketing business model was outrageously successful.
+Pretty soon, thousands of salespeople were selling Herbalife products door-to-door around the country.
+The company's slogan, "Lose Weight Now, Ask Me How!" became a pop-culture catchphrase that was plastered onto buttons, posters, billboards, flyers, etc… Herbalife conducted recruitment seminars that featured feel-good weight-loss testimonials and a keynote address from Mr. Hughes.

 (Photo by Axel Koester/Sygma/Sygma via Getty Images)

-But Mark's Herbalife stock wasn't his only source of wealth.
+Mark's Herbalife stock wasn't his only source of wealth.
 Over the years, Mark developed a passion for investing in real estate.
 By 2000, his real estate portfolio alone was worth north of $100 million.
-He owned a $25 million beach front mansion in Malibu.
-He also owned a $30 million, 22,000 square foot castle in Beverly Hills called Grayhall that sat on 2.5 acres of the most expensive real estate in the world.
-The guest house alone at Grayhall is 4000 square feet.
+He owned a $25 million beachfront mansion in Malibu.
+He also owned a $30 million 22,000-square-foot castle in Beverly Hills called Grayhall that sat on 2.5 acres of the most expensive real estate in the world.
+The guest house alone at Grayhall is 4,000 square feet.
 Oh, and the guest house has its own guest house.
 You know, in case your guest has a guest.

 The Beauty Queens